piperswe/computers-computers/content/posts/radical-left/index.md

 It is common for right-leaning media to refer to rather moderate capitalist Democrats as being of the "radical left", being "Neo-Marxist"[^3] {{< cite "creitzLevinNeoMarxistDemocrat2021" >}}, or being a "communist" {{< cite "shapiroBenShapiroBernie2020" >}}.
 Even if the Democratic party is used as an endstop of the economic axis and therefore considered far-left, it is blatant misinformation to refer to them as Marxist or communist as those are directly opposed to the Democratic Party's self-avowed dedication to capitalism {{< cite "pelosiHouseMinorityLeader2017" >}}.

+[^3]: This term appears to be fabricated by those on the right, as there doesn't appear to exist any left-leaning or neutral definition.

 It's likely that the overuse of the terms "radical left," "socialist," "communist," and others can be traced back to the Red Scares.
 Under the Red Scares, there was a growing sentiment that anything leftist was un-American and therefore should be shut down, and there was a growing trend of labelling anything the establish didn't like as communist to provide a (dubious) reason to shut it down.

 The "radical left" that right-wing media loves to talk about simply doesn't exist at the scale they make it seem like, and what little of it does exist has little to no influence.
 They simply use it to prey on fear of socialism, but that fear is slowly disappearing.
 We may yet see the dysfunctional left sort itself out and rise again, but now is not that time - for now, we have to put up with the center-aligned Democratic Party.